mobileink/migae-examples/basic0/README.md

   JARDIR pointing to this dir and put it in ~/.bash_profile: export JARDIR="~/.jar".
 Relaunch your terminal/shell to make this take effect.

-  2. To download the jetty jars, run:

-     	 basic0 $ lein deps

-leiningen installs the jars in the local maven repository, which is usually ~/.m2/repository.
+  2. Download the jetty jars by running: basic0 $ lein deps leiningen installs the jars in the local maven repository, which is usually ~/.m2/repository.
+Which files to download is controlled by the :dependencies clause in the project.clj file.
   3. Find the jetty jars in the local maven repo.
 See the project.clj file to discover the version number to look for.
 For example: